bini-ed/toDoList/README.md

 # toDoList
-A to-do list app written by react, node JS and MySQL.<br> Open the toDoList folder using cmd or other terminal tool.<br>
+A to-do list app written by react, node JS and MySQL.<br><br>

+!!You need to run wamp/xamp before setting up the database!!.<br>

+Open the toDoList folder using cmd.<br>
+Then go to server folder.<br>

 Server Installation<br>
 1.First you need install the required packages in the server folder.You can do this by running "npm install" inside the folder "server"<br>